 49 During the Expert Meetings, there was some divergence of opinion as to whether private contractors and civilian employees who are expressly or tacitly authorized by a state to directly participate in hostilities on its behalf could remain civilians subject to the rule on direct participation in hostilities or whether they would have to be regarded as members of that state's armed forces (Report DPH 2003, pp. 4 f.; Report DPH 2004, pp. 11 ff.; Report DPH 2005, pp. 74 ff. and 80 f.; BP DPH 2005, WS VIII-IX, p.
 17).
 A few experts contended that membership in state armed forces was regulated primarily in domestic law and required a formal act of incorporation (Report DPH 2004, p.
 11; Expert Paper, Prof. M. Schmitt (2004), pp. 8 ff.; Report DPH 2005, p.
 80).
 However, the prevailing view was that, for the purposes of the conduct of hostilities, private contractors authorized by a state to take a direct part in hostilities on its behalf would have to be regarded as members of its armed forces within the meaning of IHL (Report DPH 2005, pp. 75 ff. and 80 f.; Report DPH 2004, pp. 12, 14).
 It was also pointed out that, the definitions of "armed forces" under IHL and in the respective domestic legislations were not necessarily identical and did not necessarily have the same purpose (Report DPH 2005, p.
 75).
 Moreover, it was noted that, traditionally, direct participation in hostilities with the authority of a state has always been regarded as a legitimate part of "public war" and exempt from domestic prosecution.
-This was illustrated not only by the modern combatant privilege, but already by the historical Letters of Marque and Reprisal issued by states before the abolition of privateering in the Declaration of Paris in 1856 (Report DPH 2005, p.
+This was illustrated not only by the modern combatant privilege, but already by the historical Letters of Margue and Reprisal issued by states before the abolition of privateering in the Declaration of Paris in 1856 (Report DPH 2005, p.
 76; BP DPH 2005, WS VIII-IX, p.
 17).
-50 Report DPH 2005, pp. 79 ff.

-On the concept of "civilian" under IHL governing non-international armed conflict, see above, pp. 11 ff.
+51 On the concept of "civilian" under IHL governing non-international armed conflict, see above, pp. 11 ff.
 With regard to the factual notion of "combatant function", see above, FN 36-38 and accompanying text.
 During the Expert Meetings, it was held that, in determining whether private contractors were fighting on behalf of an organized armed group, a similar test could be used to that applicable to states under the law of state responsibility.
-If private contractors directly participated in hostilities and if, in
+If private contractors directly participated in hostilities and if, in doing so, they acted "on the instructions" and "under the direction or control" of an organized armed group, then they could be regarded as conducting hostilities on behalf of that group (Report DPH

 Conclusion: Whether private contractors and civilian employees remain "civilians" and whether they "directly participate in hostilities" depends on the general criteria established by IHL governing international and non-international armed conflict.
 However, the geographic and organizational closeness of such personnel to the armed forces and to the hostilities in general require that such determination be made with particular care.
-The qualification of private contractors and civilian employees as "civilians", members of the "armed forces" or of "organized armed groups" within the meaning of IHL does not exclude that domestic law might regulate their status differently for purposes other than the conduct of hostilities.
-Private contractors and civilian employees who remain civilians benefit from protection against the effects of hostilities unless and for such time as they directly participate in hostilities.
+The qualification of private contractors and civilian employees as "civilians", members of the "armed forces" or of "organized armed groups" within the meaning of IHL does not exclude that domestic law might regulate their status differently for purposes other than the conduct of hostilities.52 Private contractors and civilian employees who remain civilians benefit from protection against the effects of hostilities unless and for such time as they directly participate in hostilities.